Irwell Valley: Industrial history

 During the Industrial Revolution factories, mills and terraced hovels grew up along the river banks and the region became filled with cotton mills, coal mines, print works, bleach works, dye works, chemical works, paper works, in fact almost every kind of industry.
 Wet Earth Colliery was located in the valley at Clifton, along with a number of bleach and dye works including Lever Bank Bleach Works.
 A number of canals were built to transport goods through the valley, the largest of which is the Manchester Ship Canal.
-Although many of the smaller canals were abandoned with the coming of the railways, isolated sections of the Manchester Bolton & Bury Canal still remain, and there are plans to restore it for leisure purposes.
+Although many of the smaller canals were abandoned with the coming of the railways, isolated sections of the Manchester, Bolton and Bury Canal still remain, and there are plans to restore it for leisure purposes.

 The waste from the industries along the Irwell polluted the river so heavily that by the 1850 it was virtually devoid of wildlife, however, since the late 19th century many attempts have made to improve the quality of the water.
 In 1891 the Mersey and Irwell Joint Committee was formed.
 This body ordered local authorities to provide sewage treatment facilities, and industrial concerns were told to use the best practical means of preventing pollution.
 In 1939 this body was superseded by the Lancashire Rivers Board, but wartime conditions brought about further deterioration of the river.
 In 1951 the Rivers (Prevention of Pollution) Act was passed and this board disappeared to be replaced by the Mersey River Board, which was replaced in turn by the Mersey and Weaver River Authority in 1965.
 In 1974 all the river authorities were merged into the Regional Water Authorities.
 Since then there has been a gradual improvement in water quality, and today wildlife is returning to the Irwell.